Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-For more information about HotSwapAgent configuration for Java 8, please check the [HotSwapAgent documentation](http://hotswapagent.org/mydoc_quickstart.html){:target="_blank"}.
+For more information about HotSwapAgent configuration for Java 8, check the [HotSwapAgent documentation](http://hotswapagent.org/mydoc_quickstart.html){:target="_blank"}.

 ##### Configuring HotSwapAgent in the project (Java 11)